AlashStudiosAI/ASIA/README.md

 - PyGame

 ## Why I Built It
-A.S.I.A. is the first step in creating emotionally aware virtual assistants, laying the groundwork for Cura AI.
+A.S.I.A. is the first step in creating an emotionally aware virtual assistants, laying the groundwork for Cura AI.